youurayy/console/README.md

       Inheritance works now with mono-instance.
       There is no inheritance when the shell run as administrator or whith another user credentials!
-    + Glass effect transparency under Windows 10.
+    + Glass effect transparency on Windows 10.
     + Specific ConsoleZxxx environment variables:
       ConsoleZBaseDir = folder containing console.exe
       ConsoleZVersion = current version of ConsoleZ